dorcusmalony/daughters_website/README.md

 **Running the Server**
 **Start the Development Server**:
-Start the development server to run the application.
+Started the development server to run the application.

 **Accessing the Platform**
 Open Web Browser: Open your web browser and go to the specified URL to access the Nile Daughters Education Platform.